 Researchers use 2 main types of studies to try to determine if something might cause cancer.

-Lab studies usually expose animals to something like RF energy to see if it causes tumors or other health problems.
-It's not always clear if the results from these types of studies will apply to humans, but lab studies allow researchers to carefully control for other factors that might affect the results and to answer some basic science questions.
+Lab studies: Lab studies usually expose animals to something like RF energy to see if it causes tumors or other health problems.
+Researchers might also expose normal cells in a lab dish to RF energy to see if it causes the types of changes that are seen in cancer cells.
+It’s not always clear if the results from these types of studies will apply to humans, but lab studies allow researchers to carefully control for other factors that might affect the results and to answer some basic science questions.

-Another type of study looks at cancer rates in different groups of people.
-Such a study might compare the cancer rate in a group exposed to something like cell phone use versus the rate in a group not exposed to it, or compare it to what the expected cancer rate would be in the general population.
-But studies in people can sometimes be hard to interpret, because there may be other factors affecting the results that are hard to account for.
+Studies in people: Another type of study looks at cancer rates in different groups of people.
+Such a study might compare the cancer rate in a group exposed to something like cell phone use to the rate in a group not exposed to it, or compare it to what the expected cancer rate would be in the general population.
+But sometimes it can be hard to know what the results of these studies mean, because many other factors that might affect the results are hard to account for.

 In most cases neither type of study provides enough evidence on its own to show if something causes cancer in people, so researchers usually look at both lab-based and human studies.